 |6||Cubatao, Sao Paulo|

 |7||Guarulhos, Sao Paulo|

 |10||Santa Gertrudes, Sao Paulo|

 (local time)SEE WORLD AQI RANKING

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Santos air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Santos is currently 1.2 times the WHO annual air quality guideline value

 | Open your windows to bring clean, fresh air indoors|